SOS-CER/SOS-CER.github.io/_projects/labs/03-lab/03-lab-studentrecordio.md

 ---
-title: CSC216 Lab 03 - Collections
+title: CSC 217 Lab 03 - Collections
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab03]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab03]
-description: CSC216 Lab 03 - Use `SortedList` in `StudentRecordIO`
+description: CSC 217 Lab 03 - Use `SortedList` in `StudentRecordIO`
 navigation: on
 pagegroup: 03-lab
 ---
-# CSC216 Lab 03: Use `SortedList` in `StudentRecordIO`
+# CSC 217 Lab 03: Use `SortedList` in `StudentRecordIO`
 {% include iconHeader.html type="implementation, unitTest" %}
 Now that there is a library for maintaining a list in sorted order, the `SortedList` class should be used instead of `ArrayList`.
 Update your `StudentRecordIO` to use `SortedList`.